Jarno458/TsRandomizer/ReadMe.md

 * You can click with your right mouse button to change the background to a few pre-defined backgrounds

 # Known bugs
-##### I am aware of these issues, but i found them small enough to fix at this moment
+##### I am aware of these issues, but i found them small enough not to fix at this moment
 * Resizing render size, requires a restart of the game
 * Player obtains Meyef to early
-* Orb pedistal in room before emperor always spawn even if you didnt kill him yet
 * Position of randomizer credits inside credits screen is wrong
 * Sometimes killing kitty boss does not correctly reward your item even when the item pickup message is shown
 * To prevent a crash, the pedistal after killing dad is now temporary not randomized anymore
-* ItemTracker doesnt resizie to fit all new items
+* Orb pedistal in room before emperor always spawn even if you didnt kill him yet

 # Todo
 ##### Things i plan on doing in the future
 * disable quests maybe?
 * Replace Replaces to Treasure Chest to replaces to ItemDropPickup
 * Extend names of item locations in the spoiler log (with help from community on discord)
-* Put mayef in a box + option to start with mayef
+* Put mayef in a box
 * Maybe make items drop from memories and journals

 # Ideas